lamttu/bookmarks/README.md

 docker build -t bookmarks-db .
 ```

-2. Run the container in a detached mode with a postgres password (this will automatically belong to the `postgres` user)
+2. Run the container in a detached mode with a postgres password (this will automatically belong to the `postgres` user) and portforward to localhost 5432

 ```
-docker run -e POSTGRES_PASSWORD=mysecretpassword -d bookmarks-db
+docker run -e POSTGRES_PASSWORD=mysecretpassword -p 5432:5432 -d bookmarks-db
 ```

 3. Exec into the container database and automatically connect to bookmarks-db: